MagnivOrg/magniv-core/README.md

-# magniv-core
+## Magniv Core Library

-Core Magniv Library
+To read more about this project take a look at [our documentation](https://docs.magniv.io)